Puppy’s First Hike: Safety And Adventure

 Pack Essential Supplies

 When packing for your puppy's hike, make sure to include essential supplies.
-These may include a sturdy leash and harness, collapsible water bowl, plenty of water, dog waste bags, a first aid kit designed for pets, and snacks or treats for reward and energy replenishment.
+These may include a sturdy leash and harness, collapsible water bowl, plenty of water, dog waste bags, a first aid kit designed for , and snacks or treats for reward and energy replenishment.
 Packing these supplies will help you be prepared for any situation that may arise during your hike.

 Safety Measures